google/osdfir-infrastructure/docs/troubleshooting.md

 > TIP: Turbinia logs can be found in `/mnt/turbiniavolume/logs` and Timesketch logs can be found in `/var/log/timesketch`.

 When your pod status is *ImagePullBackOff* or *ErrImagePull*, this means that the pod could not run because it could not pull the image.
 This typically occurs when there is either an invalid Image or the Kubernetes cluster does not have Internet connectivity.
-Try pulling the image manually on the host using *docker pull*.
+Try pulling the image manually on the node using *docker pull*.
 For example, to manually pull an image from Docker Hub, use the command below by replacing IMAGE with the image ID:

 ```shell
 $ docker pull IMAGE